macroing/Dayflower/documentation/Node/README.md

 The Node API
 ============
-The Node API provides functionality for modeling data types that can be filtered and traversed in various ways for Dayflower.
+The Node API provides functionality for modeling data types that can be filtered and traversed.

 Supported Features
 ------------------